 ‘Why did it happen?
 Too often, the answer seems to be greed – the pursuit of short-term profit at the expense of basic standards of honesty… ‘

 In terms of an excuse, It’s abhorrent in the extreme.
 Worse still, at the time of writing, Australia’s major banks enjoyed a $20 billion gain on the share market, after the Commission’s final report left out any recommendations for radical structural reform, with the focus instead turning to mortgage broker remuneration.
 Coincidentally (or not) this outcome will deliver an additional $3.4 billion in revenue back to the banks, which, given that estimated bank remediation costs will only be in the vicinity of $850 million, it’s almost as if the banks have been rewarded for their misconduct.
-Those with children will know all too well what happens when bad behaviour goes unpunished… (spoiler alert: NOTHING)

 If we’re honest, it’s a disappointing outcome.
 The diagnosis of an ingrained ‘culture gone bad’ but little to no recourse for those personally responsible, nor any tactical recommendations for a cure.